standardhealth/fsh-ae/input/pagecontent/index.md

 #### Systems

-The current iCAREdata pilot environment driving this IG is likely representative of multiple environments seeking to better integrate adverse event data captured from an electronic health record (EHR) with that of a dedicated reporting system for reporting adverse events to a monitoring organization like CTEP.
+The current ICAREdata pilot environment driving this IG is likely representative of multiple environments seeking to better integrate adverse event data captured from an electronic health record (EHR) with that of a dedicated reporting system for reporting adverse events to a monitoring organization like CTEP.

 The systems considered in this IG include: